jared-leddy/wordpress-plugin-starter-vue/README.md

 3. TypeScript Types: `/src/utils/types`

-   - If you don't end up adding or updating this folder, then you can remove it.
+   - If you don't end up adding to or updating this folder, then you can remove it.

 4. TypeScript Enumerations: `/src/utils/enums`

-   - If you don't end up adding or updating this folder, then you can remove it.
+   - If you don't end up adding to or updating this folder, then you can remove it.

 5. TypeScript Interfaces: `/src/utils/interfaces`

+   - If you don't end up adding to or updating this folder, then you can remove it.

+6. Vue Components: `/src/components`
-   - If you don't end up adding or updating this folder, then you can remove it.
+   - If you don't end up adding to or updating this folder, then you can remove it.

 ### Installation